ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 head(sppxsites)
 ```

-Please note that you only have two columns in here - SppID and AreaID.
-For each occurrence record in a given site, a row was created.
-This means that the number of rows is the number of occurrence records we have in our dataset and that is 42015.
-Now that we have loaded all the information we needed, it is time to start doing some analysis and to learn more about hierarchical data clustering.
+Please note that you only have two columns in here - `SppID` and `AreaID`.The number of rows is the number of occurrence records in our dataset - 42015.

-# Making a presence and abscence matrix through a loop function
+# Making a presence and absence matrix through a loop function

-How does the method knows which observations are more similar than the others?
+How does the method know which observations are more similar to one another than others?
 Simple.
 You will provide it with a pairwise distance matrix.
-This is a quadratic (number of rows is equal to the number of columns) matrix filled out with distance values taken for each pair of sites in the dataset.
-This is simple enough.
-However, there are different ways of calculating these pairwise distances and the most suitable method for you will largely depend on the kind of data you are working with.
+This is a quadratic (number of rows is equal to the number of columns) matrix containing the distance values taken for each pair of sites in the dataset.
+There are different ways of calculating these pairwise distances and the most suitable method for you will largely depend on the kind of data you are working with.

 Right now, what we need to do is use the data frames we have and create a presence and absence matrix with sites in the rows and species in the columns.
 As it is standard, "1" means species present in a site and "0" means the species does not occur in a site.
 No matter what distance metric you'll use, the pairwise distance matrix that will be used when clustering your data will always be constructed based on this table.
 Of course, if you have species abundance, than you'll be working with an abundance matrix.